jeroendv/workshopLp/test/test3/Readme.md

 cases where it falls short.
 Careful crafting of constraint predicates allows the generate of constraints only in certain conditions.
-Enabling the explicit elimination of constraints in certain situations where the pre-process step fails.
+Enabling the explicit elimination of constraints in certain situations where the pre-process step should fail to do so automatically.
 This can potentially have a significant effect on the required computational time to solve the problem even if the number of eliminated constraints may seem marginal.

-## The pre-processing step
+## A failing pre-processing step

 ### case1.sh